patrickfuchs/buildH/docs/json_format.md

 We have explained here the format of the json file which tells buildH the central carbon on which we want reconstruct hydrogens and the corresponding helpers.
 Finally, We want to stress the following:

 - the order of helpers in each list within the json file does not matter in the case of a CH or CHdoublebond;
-- the order of helpers in each list within the json file does matter  helpers in the case of a CH3 or CH2 reconstruction.
+- the order of helpers in each list within the json file **does matter** in the case of a CH3 or CH2 reconstruction:
+    - for CH3, helper1 is bonded to the carbon on which we reconstruct hydrogens and helper2 is two atoms away;
+	- for CH2, the order of helper1 and helper2 will determine which H is pro-R or pro-S.